HARDWOOD FLOOR MAINTENANCE TIPS FOR ATLANTA HOMEOWNERS

-Using rugs and mats in your entryways can be an effective way to stave off dirt buildup.
+Using rugs and mats in your entryways can be an effective way to eliminate dirt buildup and protect against scratches.
 Be sure to choose mats or rugs without an adhesive or abrasive bottom.

 Don’t Use Water on Your Floors

-It is imperative to never use water to clean your hardwood floors, as it can cause irreparable damage by deteriorating the wood.
+It’s important that you never use water to clean your hardwood floors, since it can cause irreparable damage by deteriorating the wood.
 Most stores carry a special wood floor cleaner that can be sprayed and wiped away with a soft cloth.
 Know the finish of your floors (for example, polyurethane or wax) so you can choose the right cleaner.